 For best results, bring the eggs, applesauce, and flours to room temperature before preparing this cake.
-I store my almond and coconut flours in the refrigerator, so this is important.
+This is important if you store your almond and coconut flours in the refrigerator as I do.
 If the applesauce has been opened, it will have been refrigerated, too.

 Coconut Oil Should Be Liquid